 Please also read: Bear-problems in Romania: who is to blame?

+The conflict between Romanian people and wildlife is a strongly debated issue.
 There is a current human-bear conflict in Romania, and it is vital to address the problems of Romanian citizens, and find solutions to the conflict.
 However the brown bear is more the victim and not really the cause of this rising conflict.

 Current brown bear population in Romania